Liquid, Price Stable, and Fixed Income Funds as An Alternative to Savings Accounts

 - With all these funds, there is a drawback in not having your money readily available at any moment.
 You need to wait for orders to settle, you can’t access your funds while your broker isn’t open, you have to follow the rules of the funds (you may pay fees under certain conditions for selling shares of the fund), etc. In a true emergency, a savings account is far more liquid than a mutual fund.

 - All funds have fees of some sort, and many have stipulations, so make sure to read the documentation (called a prospectus).
 Sometimes you will be charged fees to buy/sell a fund by the fund (fees for mutual funds and ETFs can be different; the fee to buy/sell a mutual fund is generally called a “load fee”… your broker may wave the load fee, or the fund may not have a load fee; with ETFs your broker sets the fee).
 Sometimes there will be penalties or stipulations for accessing mutual funds at certain times (you may have to wait 90 days, or you may be charged a fee if the fund is struggling).
 Fees can eat into returns.
 You need to understand the fees before you make the investment.
+When in doubt, look for a fund with no load fee.
 IMPORTANT: If you don’t have a ton of money, fees paid to your broker to make a trade can offset any gains you would make by keeping your money in a fund for a short time.
 Please do the calculation before buying/selling anything.
 If you can get your broker to waive your fees, for example by depositing a certain amount or by choosing a broker offering a deal to new customers, consider doing it.

 - Mutual funds are traded at the end of the day at their Native Asset Value (NAV), so orders can only trigger once a day, and the next day the order is settled.
 ETFs trade all day during the trading day at market price, then once the trade is executed it needs to be settled.
 Make sure you understand the difference in fund types before making a choice.